paoespinozarias/Mapping-OWLtoOAS/README.md

 `owl:ReflexiveProperty` | not covered |
 `owl:IrreflexiveProperty` | not covered |

-**DatatypeProperty definition example**
+**Data Property definition example**

-The following example presents how to define a Datatype Property of the Person class.
+The following example presents how to define a Data Property of the Person class.
 A single-value and a multi-value ranges has been included to show their definition in OAS.

 TTL
 ```ttl